xkuubix/rts2nii/README.md

 ## Usage

 To use this script, one need to have a DICOM RT Structure file with connected DICOM images to convert masks into NIfTI format.
+Script iterates over every directory in given path.
+Masks are saved in folder containing original mask in DICOM_RT-struct.
+Original file name is joined with ROI_NAME tags from RT-struct that are present on saved mask.

 ## Future Work